EwhaGlab/autoexplorer/README.md

 You need the ROS navigation stack to control an embodied agent.
 Autoexplorer runs best with our customized version of [navigation stack](https://github.com/han-kyung-min/navigation).

-If you want to run this package in a synthetic environment, such as the Gazebo simulator.
-We recommend you install a mapping SW such as
+If you want to run this package in a synthetic environment, such as the Gazebo simulator, we recommend you install a mapping SW such as
 [OctoMap](https://github.com/OctoMap/octomap).
 Use [Turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) packages to explore your favorite world.
 Besides, we found [TEB](https://github.com/rst-tu-dortmund/teb_local_planner) local planner runs OK with this package, so you might want to consider having this local planner.
 In the case of solving real-world exploration problems with a mobile robot, you will need a SLAM SW to produce a 2D occupancy grid map.